Working out your Council Tax

 Your property may be revalued and put in a different band in some circumstances, for example if:

-- you demolish part of your property and don’t rebuild it
+- you demolish part of your property and do not rebuild it

 - you alter your property to create 2 or more self-contained units, for example an annexe - each unit will have its own band